Santoshhhhhhh/Chess-AI/README.md

 You will be prompted to enter a starting and ending coordinate for your move.
 I.e `a2` -> `a4`

-You can find more details in my blog: luweilikesdata.blogspot.com

 ### Tree generation: